Samadarshi-Maity/Samadarshi-Maity.github.io/_pages/Tech.md

 ## Data Collection
 <p align="justify">
-As mentioned before, I observed millions of colloidal particles, and these particles move very fast given their size of a few microns ... almost in the order of 1mm/s.
+As mentioned before, I observed millions of colloidal particles, and these particles move very fast, given their size of a few microns ... almost in the order of 1mm/s.
 Thus, high-speed imaging is necessary to study them (up to 1k frames per sec).
 I use <a href = 'https://www.ximea.com/'> XIMEA</a> CMOS cameras coupled to a PCIe reader for transferring images to a computer memory.
 </p>

 ## Data sizes